-Although the above is in the case of arbitrary $\epsilon$-representations, recall that in our case, the approximate representation of $\mcA(\mcG)$ in the $\rho$-norm is \emph{exact} on relations (1),(2), and (3) because they begin as measurements from some $q$-strategy.

-Moreover, if ${X_i^a}=\Id-2F_a^i$ is the $\pm1$-valued observable assigned to the orthogonal projection onto outcome $(i,a)$ then under the isomorphism in proposition \ref{prop:iso} the collection of observables $\{X_a^i\}_{(i,a)\in I\times A}$ generate an $O(\epsilon^{1/4})$-representation the SynchBCS algebra $\msB(\mcG)$.
-It is clear that the relations (1),(2),(4), and (5) in definition \ref{def:synchBCS} hold exactly in this approximate representation due to the fact $\mcS$ is a PVM strategy.
-Therefore it only remains to check that relation (3) in definition \ref{def:synchBCS} holds approximately, which we leave to reader to verify.

-Lastly, we see that since the projections satisfy the property in proposition \ref{prop:proj_ATP}, we see that their corresponding observables satisfy the hypothesis of lemma \ref{lem:frob_com}, and we see the following holds.
+\begin{remark} Although \cref{prop:synch_to_bcs} works for arbitrary $(\epsilon,\rho)$-representations, for our applications the approximate representation of $\mcA(\mcG)$ in the $\rho$-norm already satisfy exactly many of the relations in the synchronous algebra \cref{def:synch_alg}.
+This is because they begin as projective measurements over satisfying assignments for some quantum strategy.
+Moreover, if ${X_a^i}=\Id-2F_a^i$ is the $\pm1$-valued observable assigned to the orthogonal projection onto outcome $(i,a)$ then under the isomorphism in \cref{prop:iso} the collection of observables $\{X_a^i\}_{(i,a)\in \mcI\times \mcO}$ generate a self-adjoint unitary $O(\epsilon^{1/2})$-representation of the SynchBCS algebra $\msB(\mcG)$.
+It is clear that the relations self-adjoint unitary relations, as well as relations (2), and (3) in \cref{def:synchBCS} hold exactly in this approximate representation due to the fact $\mcS$ is a representation of the PVM algebra.
+Therefore it only remains to check that relation (1) in \cref{def:synchBCS} holds approximately, which follows from \cref{eq:rem_rel}.
+Lastly, we see that since the projections satisfy the property in \cref{prop:proj_ATP}, their corresponding observables satisfy the hypothesis of \cref{lem:frob_com}. \end{remark}